Hamza-Jamil121/companies-house-pipeline/README.md

 ### How to Confirm Pipeline Worked Correctly

-Run these verification queries after pipeline completion and we can also integrate it in main pipline: we can check the status of exceution for each montly in ch_pipeline_run table and  we can also integrate it in main pipline for automatic verification
+we can check the status of exceution for each montly in ch_pipeline_run table and  we can also integrate it in main pipline for automatic verification